-Even in this entrepreneurial environment, it is important to resist knee-jerk reactions and to instead engage in an objective assessment of risk from day one.
+It is important to resist knee-jerk reactions and to instead engage in an objective assessment of risk from day one.

 As a preventative measure, it is also important to be conscious of the types of conduct that may give rise to class action risk in your business and to ensure appropriate systems are in place to minimise the risk of that conduct occurring.
 It is also prudent to have plans in place so that, should something go awry, the response can be swift and based on an objective assessment of risk.